sclayton29/python-novice-gapminder/_episodes/00-py-terminal.md

 ~~~
 {: .output}

 We can now start entering python.
-We can do simply arthimtic.
+We can do simple arthimtic.

 ~~~
 >>> 3+5